-DH Kim, Chief Strategy Officer of Finhaven Technology
+DH Kim, CEO Finhaven Technology

 Finhaven is building a blockchain-powered investment banking platform and a registered exchange for security tokens.
 The world needs regulated security tokens and a registered marketplace for them.
 And this will change the landscape of the capital markets.